wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 **MSS**

-1. User requests to find a specific entry in incomes or spendings with its relevant details.
+1. User enters the category and field to find.
+2. User enters specific or ranged input to search for.
-2. Wiagi shows a list of all incomes or spendings that contains that detail.
+3. Wiagi shows a list of all incomes or spendings that contains that detail.

 Use case ends.